-*Weathering* and *erosion* are processes by which rocks are broken down and moved form their original location.
-Weathering and erosion differ based on whether a rock's location is changed.
-Weathering degrades a rock without moving it, while erosion carries rocks and soil away from their original locations.
-Weathering often leads to erosion by causing rocks to break down into smaller pieces.
-Erosive forces can then move those pieces away.
+Weathering and erosion are processes by which rocks are broken down and moved from their original location.
+The difference between weathering and erosion is based on whether a rock's location has changed: Weathering degrades a rock without moving it, while erosion carries rocks and soil away from their original locations.
+Weathering often leads to erosion by causing rocks to break down into smaller pieces, which erosive forces can then move away.

 Types of Weathering